usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 update accessibility standards to reflect technological advancements and the evolving needs of individuals with disabilities.
-Executive Order 13563 already requires the Department to review its regulations periodically to determine whether they should be modified, streamlined, expanded, or repealed.
-315   Further, section 510 of the Rehabilitation Act requires the Access Board, in consultation with the Food and Drug Administration, to periodically review and, as appropriate, amend the MDE standards.
-316 Therefore, a separate mechanism for reviewing the effectiveness of this part is not necessary.
+Executive Order 13563 already requires the Department to review its regulations periodically to determine whether they should be modified, streamlined, expanded, or repealed. {% fn 319 %}   Further, section 510 of the Rehabilitation Act requires the Access Board, in consultation with the Food and Drug Administration, to periodically review and, as appropriate, amend the MDE standards.{% fn 320 %} Therefore, a separate mechanism for reviewing the effectiveness of this part is not necessary.

 Finally, the Department received a few comments asking that it make the MDE Standards enforceable against title III entities.
 As noted in section II.A of the preamble